86challenge/rules/rules.typ

 Questions, corrections, and clarifications can be raised on our #link("https://www.facebook.com/groups/1009986312348877")[Facebook Group] or #link("https://discord.gg/sDKdV4TS4T")[Discord server].

+Significant additions or changes for the 2025 season are #highlight[highlighted].

 #spacer

 + #heading[General Rules]
   + Chassis must be one of the following (hereafter referred to by its _Designation_):
     #table(
       columns: 2,
-      align: (left, center),
+      align: (center, left),
-      table.header(
-        [Chassis],
-        [Designation],
-      ),
+      table.header([Designation], [Chassis]),
+      [Gen. 1],
       [
         - 2012–2016 Scion FR-S
         - 2012–2020 Subaru BRZ
         - 2017–2020 Toyota 86
       ],

-      [Gen. 1],
+      [Gen. 2],
       [
         - 2022+ Subaru BRZ
         - 2022+ Toyota GR86
       ],
-      [Gen. 2],
     )

-  + *GT Radial Sponsorship*
-    + Participation in GT Radial Championship Cash Prize and tire contingency are optional and require submitting #link("https://86challenge.us/documents")[registration forms] directly to GT Radial
-    + Participants in the Championship Cash Prize and tire contingency must display 1 large GT Radial decal on the windshield and display 2 smaller GT Radial decals, one on each side of their car

   + *Timing*
-    + The following timing methods are accepted, but transponder time will take priority if more than one time is available for a given lap:
+    + The following timing methods are accepted.
+Priority is given from top to bottom if more than one method is available for a given lap:
       #table(
         columns: 2,
         align: (left, center),
-        table.header(
-          [Timing Method],
-          [Time Penalty (s)],
+        table.header([Timing Method], [Time Penalty (s)]),
-        ),

         [Official timing transponder], [0.0],
-        [Data logger with at least 10Hz GPS (e.g. Aim Solo 2)], [0.2],
-        [Data logger with at least 1Hz GPS (e.g. iPhone)], [0.5], )
+        [Data logger with at least 10Hz GPS (e.g. AiM, Racebox)], [0.2], [Data logger with at least 1Hz GPS (e.g. smartphone)], [0.5], [#highlight[Unedited onboard video (may be accepted for a driver’s first event only)]], [0.5],
-    + If a driver participates in multiple run groups, they must declare in advance which run group will be used for official timing.
-Please declare which run group will be used for timing on your event registration form if you sign up for multiple run groups.
-    + If a driver participates in a dedicated 86 Challenge run group, their timing will be taken exclusively from that run group.
+      )
+    + #highlight[*Multiple run groups*: For drivers participating in multiple run groups (in a single cycle of run groups), their time will be taken from the highest run group, according to the following order.
+(If run groups are further divided into fast/slow, the faster run group is considered higher.)
+        - 86 Challenge (dedicated run group)
+        - Open Passing
+        - Intermediate/Mixed Passing
+        - Novice
+        - Beginner
+      ]
+    + #highlight[*Tiebreaker*: If competitors have identical times, the time which was set earlier in the day is ranked higher than times set later]

   + *Classes*
-    + Cars will be classed according to rules and modification points listed in the following sections.
+    + Cars will be classed according to rules and modification points listed in the following sections
-    + A car may be used in multiple classes if driven by different drivers.
-Please comment on your event registration form if you are co-driving a car and what group you are driving in.
+    + A car may be shared by different drivers.
+Please enter one event registration per driver and indicate the run group each driver is participating in.
-    + Prior to a driver’s first event of the season, they may declare to run in a higher class than their modification points would normally dictate.
+    + A driver may run in a higher class than their modification points dictate
-    + A driver shall not compete in more than one class during an event.
+    + A driver may only compete in one class during a single event
-    + If a driver modifies their car mid-season and moves up or down a class, the points earned in the previous class will NOT be carried over to the new class.
+    + #highlight[If a driver moves to a different class during a season, the points earned in the previous class will _not_ be carried over to the new class.
 Drivers may choose to not earn points in the new class and keep the points in the previous class.
-Drivers participating in the GT Radial Championship Prize challenge cannot change classes.
+Drivers cannot participate in the GT Radial Championship Prize in multiple classes in a season.]

   + *Scoring*
     + Championship points are awarded at the end of each event according to the chart below: